 Important to note: Some activities are seasonal, check the city of Salem website for information.

-Don’t miss: During the summer months there are activities are available for participants and sightseers.
-The River 2 Ridge Relay Race will surely pique your interest, regardless if you’re an armchair athlete or a three-time champion.
+Don’t miss: During the summer months, there are activities available for participants and sightseers.
+The River 2 Ridge Relay Race will surely pique your interest, regardless of whether you’re an armchair athlete or a three-time champion.

 Explore nature